isomithric/isomithric/README.md

 Every redraw, the framework creates a new instance of `View` and calls `render` on it.

-### Models

-Models are completely up to you to define, but have a basic signature:

-    module.exports = class extends Model

-The `Model` layer is responsible for persisting application data.
-It also wraps the business rules and logic around that data.

 ### Routes

 Routes are located at `app/routes.coffee`.